Blog

 Don’t be frightened of people.
 Over the last six to 12 months, it feels like as a society we have learned to fear other people and the associated consequences of being with them.
 However, what I’ve found is that people can be your salvation; they can make you smile and can surprise you by adapting to things you never thought they would be capable of.
 You need to trust and embrace people as what emerges is greater productivity and a collective sense of achievement.

-What have been your core learning points during the global pandemic and what’s inspired you over this time?
+What core lessons have you learned during the global pandemic, and what has inspired you during this time?

 Fear controls so much.
 It controls how we adapt to change, how we work, process and react.
 In the run up to Covid-19 the emphasis was around risk assessment and risk management, with people constantly asking themselves ‘can we do this?’.
 There was a dramatic shift from ‘are we going to trip up?’ to having no choice and having to dive straight in.
 HR teams were almost forced to overcome their instinct to risk assess and instead move into a bolder ‘possibilities’ mindset.